NilooKandi/End-to-End-Azure-Data-Architecture-Healthcare-Revenue-Cycle-Management-/3- Solution Architecture Breakdown.md

 ## Data Flow

-1.**Landing Layer**: Claims data uploaded by insurance providers in CSV format.
+1. **Landing Layer**: Claims data uploaded by insurance providers in CSV format.
 2. **Bronze Layer**: Data from various sources (EMR databases, APIs) is ingested in **Parquet** format.
 3. **Silver Layer**: Data is cleansed, standardized, and enriched using techniques like data quality checks, CDM implementation, and SCD Type 2.
 Data is stored in **Delta tables**.
 4. **Gold Layer**: Data from the Silver layer is transformed into fact and dimension tables, also stored as **Delta tables** for optimized reporting.